remix-run/react-router/docs/start/framework/route-module.md

 This guide is a quick overview of every route module feature.
 The rest of the getting started guides will cover these features in more detail.

+For additional details, please refer to the API documentation for a [Route Module][route-module]

 ## Component (`default`)

 Defines the component that will render when the route matches.